harshi0102/redux-basics/README.md

 ### Deployment

-Click here to check the live demo:
+Click here to check the [live demo](https://redux-basics.onrender.com/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>